John Lowenstein: Eccentricities

 While with the Indians in 1974, he started the John Lowenstein Apathy Club as opposed to having a fan club.
 He explained, "The people who start fan clubs do it for a publicity gimmick, and I don't care for it.
 I've turned down about a half dozen fan clubs already.
 They're a big hassle."

-He was taken off the field on a stretcher in the seventh inning of a 4–3 Orioles win over the Oakland Athletics at Memorial Stadium on June 19, 1980.
+Lowenstein was taken off the field on a stretcher in the seventh inning of a 4–3 Orioles win over the Oakland Athletics at Memorial Stadium on June 19, 1980.
 While sliding into second base in an attempt to extend a game-tying single, he was accidentally hit on the back of his head by a ball thrown by first baseman Jeff Newman who was the cut-off man on the play.
 As he reached the dugout, the seemingly unconscious Lowenstein abruptly sat up and pumped his fists in a victory salute to the crowd.
 He explained, "It was simply an opportunity I could not pass up."